 Group Life Insurance

-The Group Life scheme is perhaps the most inexpensive death cover available to pilots.
+The Group Life scheme is perhaps the most inexpensive death cover available to pilots and air traffic controllers.
 The scheme can cover you and your spouse against death from $50,000 to $1,000,000.
 Note: if the requested cover amount for any year exceeds $150,000, a medical declaration needs to be completed.

 Group Disability Insurance